The new Golden Girls: Baby boomers are moving in together to save money

 “I live on a very strict budget and am not able to indulge in any extras at all,” said Raffa, who worked in administrative jobs before she and her late husband retired in 2010.
 Raffa now views that move as a “hasty decision” in light of her financial circumstances.
-“I am a worrier and a planner so logic suggested getting a roommate.”
+“I am a worrier and a planner, so logic suggested getting a roommate.”

 Like so many boomers, Raffa wants to continue to live in her house and find a job working remotely, either in data entry or editing.
 Faced with escalating home prices and rents in tight housing markets, as well as careers or earnings curtailed by age or the pandemic, some boomers are looking to share their homes.
 Enter the boommates.